mantidproject/mantid/docs/source/release/v3.14.0/direct_inelastic.rst

 - Added a new algorithm to ILL's reduction workflow: :ref:`DirectILLTubeBackground <algm-DirectILLTubeBackground>` which can be used to calculate the time-independent backgrounds for instruments with PSD detectors such as IN5.
 - The new algorithm :ref:`SofTwoThetaTOF <algm-SofTwoThetaTOF>` can be used to convert a workspace from (spectrum number, TOF) units to (:math:`2\theta`, TOF) averaging the intensities over constant scattering angles.
 - The new algorithm :ref:`MDNorm <algm-MDNorm>` can be used to calculate cross section for single crystal direct inelastic measurements.
+- :ref:`LoadPLN <algm-LoadPLN>` loader for an ANSTO PELICAN event file.

 Improvements
 ############